eroicaleo/doctut2/notes/Justice/lect03.md

 rights that can explain the intuition, which even Mill shares, the intuition that the reason for respecting individuals and not using them goes beyond, even utility in the long run.

+5:37
+Today we turn to one of those theories of rights.
+Strong theories of rights say individuals matter not just as instruments to be used for a larger social purpose or for the sake of maximizing utility.
+Individuals are separate beings with separate lives worthy of respect and so it's a mistake, according to strong theory of rights, it's a mistake to think about justice or law by just adding up preferences and values.
+The strong theory of rights we turn to today is libertarianism.
+Libertarianism takes individual rights seriously.
+It's called libertarianism because it says the fundamental individual right is the right to liberty.

+6:40
+Precisely
+because we are separate individual beings, we are not available to any use that the society might desire or device.